Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Effects apply separately to each player unless a battlefield refers to the first player to achieve a milestone.

 Effects are capable of changing the base game rules.
+When this happens, those rule changes are always in effect.

 Effects can trigger each round, on specific rounds, or at the end of the game; pay close attention to this timing as you play.